ComputeCanada/mergeconf/README.md

 API is not available at all.

 Attributes:
-  version: the last version in which this functionality is available.
+  * `version`: the last version in which this functionality is available.
-  message: further information to assist the user.
+  * `message`: further information to assist the user.

 ### class `MissingConfiguration`

 Raised if mandatory configuration items are missing.

 Attributes:
-  missing: string list of missing items in section-dot-key notation,
-    separated by commas.
+  * `missing`: string list of missing items in section-dot-key notation, separated by commas.

 ### class `MissingConfigurationFile`